Skoolzon3/MyLiDAR/README.md

 ### Description
 **MyLiDAR** is a QGIS 3.44 plugin that provides an expanding suite of tools to process and analyze LiDAR point clouds.
-In addition to generating detailed reports from LAS/LAZ files, the plugin offers point cloud cleaning, vegetation classification, building counting, and statistical analysis, all integrated directly into QGIS.
+In addition to generating detailed reports from LAS/LAZ files, the plugin offers point cloud cleaning, vegetation classification, feature counting, and statistical analysis, all integrated directly into QGIS.

 ### Features
 - **Generation of LiDAR file reports** with metadata, spatial properties, intensity, classifications, returns, and GPS time.